dullroar/ten-steps-to-linux-survival/Step08.md

 ## When All You Have is a Hammer{.unnumbered}

 Remember that one of the primary UNIX philosophies is that everything is a file or can be made to look like a file, including network streams, device output and the like.
 This is a really powerful concept, because it allows you to access things with tools that have ***no idea*** what they are working on, as long as it "looks like" a file (or stream of text).

-One of the places this has become really handy is in the `/proc`\index{proc file system} "file system."
+One of the places this has become really handy is in the `/proc`
+\index{Files and Directories!Special!\texttt{/proc/}} "file system."
 On modern Linux systems, there is typically a `/proc` directory that looks like directories and files:

-\drcap{proc file system}
+\drcap{\texttt{/proc} file system}
 ```bash
 ~ $ ls /proc
 1     1566  2607  299   4549  53    75         cmdline      mtrr